Question and answer details

 Islam is a practical religion, it does not float in the stratosphere of imaginary ideals but remains with the human being on the ground of realities and day-to-day concerns.
 It does not regard people as angels but accepts them as mortals who eat food and walk in the marketplace.
 Islam does not require of Muslims that their speech should consist entirely of pious utterances, that their silence should be a meditation, that they should listen to nothing except the recitation of the Qur'an, nor that they should spend all their leisure time in the mosque.
 Rather, it recognizes that Allah has created human beings with needs and desires, so that, as they need to eat and drink, they also need to relax, and to enjoy themselves.

-Dr. Yusuf `Abdullah Al-Qaradawi, a prominent Muslim scholar, says:
+Answering your question, Dr. Yusuf `Abdullah Al-Qaradawi, a prominent Muslim scholar, says,

 A Muslim should develop a positive and optimistic personality, and not a gloomy and pessimistic one that is negative towards life.